UK earnings stretch lead over inflation, jobless rate falls

-LONDON British pay growth outstripped a dwindling inflation rate by the widest margin since before the financial crisis in December, several measures of earnings showed, giving many households a boost ahead of elections in May.
+LONDON British pay growth outstripped a dwindling inflation rate by the widest margin since before the financial crisis, several measures of earnings showed on Wednesday, giving many households a boost ahead of elections in May.

-The Office for National Statistics also said on Wednesday that the unemployment rate unexpectedly fell to 5.7 percent, its lowest level in more than six years, as the recovery in the country's labour market extended its nearly two-year run.
+The Office for National Statistics also said the unemployment rate fell to 5.7 percent, its lowest level in more than six years, as the recovery in the country's labour market extended its nearly two-year run.

-Sterling hit a seven-year high against the euro while government bond prices fell to their lowest level so far this year.[GBP/]
+A Reuters poll of economists had expected the unemployment rate to remain unchanged at 5.8 percent.

-Cameron hailed the numbers as a key moment in Britain's recovery from the financial crisis.
-"Let's not put it at risk with Ed Miliband and Labour," Cameron said in a tweet.
+The pick-up in pay growth was helped by earlier than usual payments of bonuses.

-The opposition Labour party, led by Miliband, stuck to its position that Britain is in the grip of a cost-of-living crisis with wages still well below their level before the financial crisis when adjusted for inflation.
+The opposition Labour party says Britain remains in the grip of a cost-of-living crisis with wages still well below their level before the financial crisis when adjusted for inflation.

 The Bank of England is also watching wage growth as it considers when to start raising interest rates from the record low of 0.5 percent where they have sat for nearly six years.

-On Wednesday, minutes of the latest BoE policy meeting showed rate-setters thought wages were rising faster than they had expected but they still voted unanimously to keep policy on hold.
+Last week the BoE predicted wage growth would speed up sharply during 2015 and reach 3.5 percent.

-Last week the BoE predicted wage growth would speed up sharply in 2015 and reach 3.5 percent.
+On Wednesday, minutes of the latest BoE policy meeting showed fresh signs of division among rate-setters about the outlook for borrowing costs although they voted unanimously to keep policy on hold.

 The ONS said total pay, including bonuses, rose by a faster-than-expected 2.1 percent in the three months to December, speeding up from 1.8 percent between September and November.